Nicknakis/Euclidean_kmeans/README.md

 # Euclidean_kmeans

-Python 3.8.3 and Pytorch 1.12.1 implementation of Lloyds algorithm based on the Euclidean norm.
+Python 3.8.3 and Pytorch 1.12.1 implementation of divisive clustering based on Lloyds algorithm and the the Euclidean norm.

 ## Description